RENTER'S RIGHTS

 If you have been called into military service before the end of a Lease term, you do not have to pay for the remainder of rent due for the entire Lease term, provided you are following the Federal Soldiers and Sailors Civil Relief Act (50 U.S.C.
 App. §534).

-• Unit foreclosures
+• Unit Foreclosures

 If the property is foreclosed upon, and you have a written Lease, you will be allowed to remain in the unit through the term unless the new owner intends to live in that unit.
 Otherwise you must be given a 90-day written notice to vacate, with some small caveats.